aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/joining-and-appending-in-ruby/_index.md

 ﻿---
-title: Joining And Appending in Ruby
+title: Joining And Appending in Ruby – Aspose.Words for Java
+articleTitle: Joining And Appending in Ruby
+linktitle: Joining And Appending in Ruby
 description: "Ruby: joining and appending Documents using Aspose.Words for Java."
 type: docs
 weight: 10